basvanwesting/genetic-algorithm/README.md

 * Use log instread of env_logger as this is a library not an executable
 * Investigate implementing population uniformity as cardinality estimate
 * Implement defaults ReporterNoop en ExtensionNoop in builder
+* Review scaling in HillClimb as it doesn't feel right in its design approach

 ## MAYBE
 * Add Roulette competition with and without duplicates (with fitness ordering)